swartchris8/swartchris8.github.io/_posts/2022-08-22-my-cookbook-for-data-labeling.md

 I am sharing my data creation process here, so you don't need to watch me talk for an hour.

-My cookbook for data creation
+My cookbook for data labeling

 1. define success in business terms
 2. map the data with stakeholders for buy in